samjdedes/nlp_bake-off_seattle-sf-chicago-ds/README.md

 You may use any of the modeling techniques we have explored that apply to classification problems, including any of the modeling classes contained in `sklearn.naive_bayes`.

+Your final model will be evaluated according to its _accuracy_.

 Note: It would be possible for you to search for the speeches that are contained in X_test and discover who gave them (and also what the speakers' political parties were).
 For the sake of this bake-off we of course cannot allow that and will consider any such behavior as cheating.
 You are on your honor!